RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/28-HOS.md

 <sup>6</sup> For I desired mercy, and not sacrifice; and the knowledge of God more than burnt offerings.
 <sup>7</sup> But they like men have transgressed the covenant: there have they dealt treacherously against me.
 <sup>8</sup> Gilead [is] a city of them that work iniquity, [and is] polluted with blood.
-<sup>9</sup> And as troops of robbers wait for a man, [so] the company of priests murder in the way by consent : for they commit lewdness.
+<sup>9</sup> And as troops of robbers wait for a man, [so] the company of priests murder in the way by consent: for they commit lewdness.
 <sup>10</sup> I have seen an horrible thing in the house of Israel: there [is] the whoredom of Ephraim, Israel is defiled.
 <sup>11</sup> Also, O Judah, he hath set an harvest for thee, when I returned the captivity of my people.
 ## Chapter 7